How do I install a GUI on my Amazon EC2 instance running Amazon Linux 2?

 3. Open the TigerVNC Viewer on your local computer.
 When asked for the VNC server hostname, enter localhost:1 and then connect to it.

-4. Enter the VNC password you set up in step 2 of the Install TigerVNC section.
+4. Enter the VNC password that you set up in step 2 of the Install TigerVNC section.
 If an alert appears stating that the connection isn't secure, disregard it.
-Although VNC data is unencrypted by default, you're accessing the VNC server using an encrypted SSH tunnel.
+You're accessing the VNC server using an encrypted SSH tunnel.

 Your MATE desktop environment appears.